 - Less spicy: If you are looking for something less spicy, consider trying this Lemon Pepper Tilapia which is packed with citrus flavors.

 Is Tilapia Good for You?

-Tilapia sometimes gets overshadowed by other more well known fish like salmon or tuna, but when it comes to health benefits this fish does not hold back!
-Tilapia is a fish that hides 23 grams of protein and only 112 calories in its lean white meat!
-That is a huge amount of protein!
-It also provides a fair amount of omega-3’s which are great for its anti-inflammation and overall cardioprotective benefits.
-With a ton of B vitamins and potassium, this fish is a contender amount the “healthy” fish options.
-Of course how the fish is prepared also plays a large role in the nutrient value of the fish.
-Frying will always add additional unnecessary calories and saturated fat to any lean protein.
+Tilapia sometimes gets overshadowed by other more well-known fish like salmon or tuna, but when it comes to health benefits this fish does not hold back!
+Tilapia has 23 grams of protein and only 112 calories in its lean white meat.
+It also has a good amount of B vitamins and potassium.
+One caution against tilapia is that it is higher in Omega 6 fatty acids which can sometimes cause inflammation.

 Baked Blackened Tilapia

 - Download PDF

 - 2 tbsp. butter (or olive oil or ghee)

 - 1 tbsp paprika